-Veterans, members of the military, first responders, and firefighters are often faced with several traumatic events during their service.
+Veterans, active members of the military, first responders, and firefighters are often faced with several traumatic events during their service.
 The experiences they live each day slowly cause a feeling of dread that can lead to PTSD and cause a dependency on alcohol and substance abuse as they seek comfort from nightmares, flashbacks, and more.

 Seeking the help of a PTSD and addiction treatment center in San Antonio Texas such as Warriors Heart is important.
 Finding solace through therapy with other members from the military, first responders, and others who have dedicated their lives for the safety of others who have undergone, and are still in the same battle, is an important step towards finding peace and comfort.